adam-p/yesterday-i-learned/javascript.md

 * `(new Date).getYear()` returns 115 for year 2015.
 To get 2015 instead of something useless, call `getFullyear()` instead.
 * It is possible to give properties to a boolean, but because it has no prototype, it is impossible to read them again.
 * [Generators](http://www.2ality.com/2015/03/es6-generators.html) (good article) must be called `function*`s, with that ugly asterisk after the keyword.
+* To provide fallback URLs for a library you reference, just [change its path to a list of paths](http://stackoverflow.com/a/12075285/1558430).

 ```
 >var a = true